danielsobrado/CCDAK-Exam-Questions/KSQL/Questions2.md

 Which clause in KSQL is used to define the duration of a hopping window?

-- A. WITHIN
+- A. SIZE
 - B. DURATION
 - C. HOP
 - D. WINDOW

 **Explanation:**
-The `WITHIN` clause is used to define the duration of a hopping window in KSQL.
+The `SIZE` clause is used to define the duration of a hopping window in KSQL.

 - B, C, and D are incorrect because they are not valid clauses for defining the duration of a hopping window in KSQL.